PaulDanielML/MuJoCo_RL_UR5/README.md

 # Deep Reinforcement Learning for robotic pick and place applications using purely visual observations

 ## Work in progress!
-Current training setup iteration: IT4 <br> Currently working on: IT5, add a dimension to the action space, let the agent choose the grasping z-coordinate
+Current training setup iteration: IT5 <br> Try finding an agent that performs well on IT5 (many objects, large multi-discrete action space)

 **Author:** Paul Daniel (pdd@mp.aau.dk)